julioacontreras/model2code/readme.md

 * Easy to migrate technology: Once created templates and model, is possible change the technology by changing the interpreter.

-* Flexible: If you can choose which parts of your project are generic or not.
+* Flexible: If you can choose which parts want generic or not.

 ## Dependencies